Could Your Long-Term Care Premiums Be Hiding in Plain Sight?

 No matter what decision investors have made about long-term care expenses, they see risks--and I do, too.
 If they've purchased long-term care insurance or plan to, they naturally worry that premiums could go higher, that the insurer won't be able to make good on its claims, or that they'll end up fighting with the insurance company over what type of care is covered.
-If they've foregone insurance with an eye toward self-funding long-term care costs, they wonder how much to set aside.
+If they've forgone insurance with an eye toward self-funding long-term care costs, they wonder how much to set aside.
 What if their situation is an outlier and they require years and years of costly care that loots their portfolio?
-And finally, if they've decided that relying on Medicaid-provided long-term care is the only way they'll be able to pay for long-term care (and Medicaid covers upward of 60% of long-term care costs in the U.S.) they worry about what type of care they'll receive and where.
+And finally, if they've decided that relying on Medicaid-provided long-term care is the only way they'll be able to pay for long-term care (and Medicaid covers more than 40% of long-term care costs in the U.S.) they worry about what type of care they'll receive and where.

 Given all of those concerns--and the inherent gloominess of long-term care in general--it's probably no wonder that many investors don't give long-term care expenses much more than an anxious thought or two (probably in the middle of the night).
 But my take is the current long-term care crisis--and no, I don't think that's hyperbole--is that it's time to get creative with the options for paying it.